 The Department of Trade And Industry (DTI) had worked with local subsidiaries to assist in setting up their US counterparts to ensure a wide reach of the business community during the visit.
 South Africa and the US have had a working partnership through the SA-US Bilateral Co-operation Forum since 1994.

 The minister said numerous trade and economic deals were done between South African and US companies and some of the announcements would soon be made.
+The visit had focused on important areas like business processing, automotive and communicating with former US president Bill Clinton who promised to link up South African companies with US policy makers and potential investors.

 “The message we got, especially from analysts, was that South Africa was an up-and-coming destination and offered excellent, value adding and sophisticated service in call centres, finance and project management,” said Erwin.